-Are you sick and tired of having an itchy chest while you are nursing your baby?
+Are you sick and tired of having an itchy chest while nursing your baby?

 Of course, you are!
 But do you know how to remedy the issue?
 We do.

-Look: breastfeeding is beautiful, and it should never become something that you dread doing.
+Look, breastfeeding is beautiful, and should never become something that you dread doing.
 But it’s pretty hard to appreciate the exquisite bonding experience nursing provides when you are focusing all your energy on not scratching your boobs right off your chest!

 So, what can induce itchy breasts while breastfeeding and how can you make it better?
-There are actually several causes, each with their own solutions, that range from the benign to the ‘it’s time to call the OBGYN.’ in terms of their seriousness.
+There are actually several causes, each with their own solutions, ranging from the benign to the ‘it’s-time-to-call-the-OBGYN’, in terms of their seriousness.

 As women, our bodies are amazing, strong, and…stretchy.
 Hey, it’s true, and all mothers have the lines to prove it.
 Wear ’em loud, wear ’em proud, ladies.

-If your breasts are itchy and you cannot figure out a medical reason as to why it might be wise to consider good old fashioned stretch marks as the culprit.
-After all, your belly wasn’t the only thing expanding during your pregnancy, and your breasts are now doubling as a fully stocked, all you can eat buffet.
+If your breasts are itchy and you can’t figure out a medical reason why, then you might want to consider good old-fashioned stretch marks as the culprit.
+After all, your belly wasn’t the only thing expanding during your pregnancy, and your breasts are now doubling as a fully stocked, all-you-can-eat buffet.

-Since there is not a proven treatment for clearing your skin of stretch marks, let’s focus on relieving this annoying symptom.
+Since there is no proven treatment for clearing your skin of stretch marks, let’s focus on relieving this annoying symptom.

 Many women have found success by: